What do psychologists want you to know about mental health?

 Then, the little things started growing into more than little things.

-It's a sad reality that people living with mental illness will hear inappropriate comments, sometimes at a time when they are struggling.
+It's a sad reality that people living with a complex mental health issue will hear inappropriate comments, sometimes at a time when they are struggling.

 A glib, flippant or offhand comment – whether born of ignorance, awkwardness, or arrogance – can cut to the bone and leave people questioning their place in the world.

-So, what's the worst thing you can say to someone living with a mental illness?
+So, what's the worst thing you can say to someone living with a complex mental health issue?

 SANE Australia mourns the passing of Jackie Crowe.